Melanie has been interested in cultures, languages, and travel since her youth. She also runs a YouTube channel: The Curious Coder.

 St. Stephen's Day & The Wren Boys

 St. Stephen's Day is so close to Christmas that it bears mentioning.
-This holiday falls on December 26th (this is the same day as Boxing Day in the UK.)
+This holiday falls on December 26th (this is the same day as Boxing Day in the UK).

 Fun Christmas Traditions in Ireland

-The tradition of wearing truly awful Christmas sweaters has popped up recently in Ireland.
+The tradition of wearing genuinely awful Christmas sweaters has popped up recently in Ireland.
 These are worn with pride on Christmas day, for everyone to see; the uglier, more decorated, hairier, more outrageous, the better.
 People will try to outdo each other with their terrible sweater designs, but it all just adds to the fun of the season.

-One of the more bizarre Irish Christmas traditions is that of the Christmas day swim, in which you will find people from all over the country leaping into the sea, wearing nothing but their swim suits and a Santa hat.
+One of the more bizarre Irish Christmas traditions is that of the Christmas day swim, in which you will find people from all over the country leaping into the sea, wearing nothing but their swimsuits and a Santa hat.
 It is very much like the Polar Bear swim done in some of the colder states in America.
 The waters are usually around 10 C (50 F) during this time of year, but the surrounding air outside of the water is much colder.
 There is no real explanation for this tradition, it just is, but it is a fun one to witness.

 St. Stephen’s day also has a horse race every year.
 St. Stephen is the patron saint of horses after all; why not enjoy a derby on his day?
-It is unknown if St. Stephen is responsible for this tradition, or the crowds of 20,000 or more people who attend the event is what keeps it going.
+It is unknown if St. Stephen is responsible for this tradition, or the crowds of 20,000 or more people who attend the event are what keeps it going.